apollographql/apollo-link/docs/source/links/state.md

 ));
 ```

-What if we could shorten it to something like this so you didn't have to pass in
-a mutation just to write one field to the cache?
+What if we could shorten it to something like this, so you don't have to write out the mutation details yourself, but it's still implemented as a mutation under the hood?

 ```js
 withClientMutations(({ writeField }) => (